HiltonRoscoe/CDFPrototype/mapping/mapping.md

 UML provides two mechanisms to represent properties between classifiers: attributes and associations.

 - Generally, attributes are used for data types (see [Data Type Mapping](#data-type-mapping)) and enumerations.
-- Associations are always used to represented properties between classes
+- Associations are always used to represent properties between classes

 ### Associations